macace2000/Marlin-2.0.X-Sapphire-Plus/README.md

 ## Features

 * Linear Advance (optional)
+* Connect heatsink fan to HE1 (connector for the second hotend) - automatically turns on/off at 50°C (optional)
 * Classic Jerk disabled
 * Junction Deviation (0.05)
 * More menu items in the display menu (PID tuning, homing, ...)